Our role in relation to station and train crowding

 The Department for Transport (DfT) monitors the levels of crowding and publishes details about top 10 most crowded train services.
-They expect train operating companies to plan their timetables to accommodate the passengers expected throughout the morning and evening peak periods.
-Separate regimes penalise operators for late trains or for services that do not meet the agreed timetable.
+They expect train companies to plan their timetables to accommodate passengers throughout morning and evening peak periods.

 DfT's contact details